JeremyRiyadi/JeremyRiyadi/README.md

 - 👨‍🏫 Teacher at Sunrise Enrichment Center

-- 🧠 Favorite Programming Language : HTML, CSS, JavaScript, Python
+- 🧠 Favorite Programming Language : Python

 Driven by curiosity, I enjoy exploring new technologies, solving real-world problems with data, and sharing knowledge with others 🚀